 With the G6, LG is hoping to do something it was unable to last year — sell some phones.
 While we must applaud the company’s investment and willingness to try something new with the G5 (modularity), we’ve stressed multiple times that the implementation did not work.
+Through our LG G6 review, we try to decide if the quick flip-flop was the right move.

 In 2017, LG has scrapped the modularity entirely and is offering a completely redesigned smartphone.
 It has metal, glass, and a great 5.7″ QHD display with hardly any bezel surrounding it.
 It’s a night and day difference between last year’s G5, but is it enough to get people excited and on board?
 That’s what we’re here to find out.